Mental Health Services Act

 - WET (Workforce, Education, and Training) includes providing funds to improve the capacity of the mental health workforce.

-- PEI (Prevention and Early Intervention) serves to allocate investment of 20% of the MHSA funding of outreach programs for families and providers to recognize early signs of mental illness.
+- PEI (Prevention and Early Intervention) serves to allocate an investment of 20% of the MHSA funding of outreach programs for families and providers to recognize early signs of mental illness.

 - INN (Innovation) involves the funding and evaluation of new approaches to increase access to underserved communities, promotion of interagency collaboration, and increasing the overall quality of mental health services.